derek9435/JavaScript_practice/README.md

 # JavaScript_practice
 Old javascript files

-This program, project-07-hello.html, is using the javascript librraary, Processsing.js, to do simple pen drawing
+This program, project-07-hello.html, is using the javascript libraary, Processsing.js, to do simple pen drawing

 ## How It works